theradest1/Universal-Multiplayer-2/Docs.md

 - for testing your game, you can build and run one instance and run in the inspector for a second.
 Make one host a server and the other use the IP `127.0.0.1` (local host)
   - if one of the clients are full screen, the other client doesnt send network messages (make both windowed)
 - if a client is connecting to its own server use the ip `127.0.0.1` (local host)
+- you generally don't need any reference to UM2 scripts, just use the name of the script

 <br></br>
 ## Network Variables